Technological University, Lashio

-Technological University, Lashio, is a university in Lashio Thein Ni road, Lashio Township, northern Shan State, Myanmar.
+Technological University, Lashio, is a public university located along the Lashio–Theinni Road in Lashio Township, northern Shan State, Myanmar.
 The university is run by the Ministry of Science and Technology.
 It was established in 1997 as a Government Technical Institute; it was upgraded to university level in 2007.
 The school has a campus of 55.36 acres.
 Yearly average graduation students are about 30 students and lower than Taunggyi.

 Programs

 The University offers Diploma, Bachelor and Master.